quanghuy0497/Deep-Learning-Specialization/Course 2 - Improving Deep Neural Networks/Lecture Note/Readme.md

 - We similarly split `X` & `Y`.
 - So the definition of mini batches ==> `t: X{t}, Y{t}`
 - In **Batch gradient descent** we run the gradient descent on the whole dataset.
 - While in **Mini-Batch gradient descent** we run the gradient descent on the mini datasets.
+(Batch gradient descent)
 - Mini-Batch algorithm pseudo code:
   ```
   for t = 1:No_of_batches                         # this whole loop is also called 1 epocch